 As of version 1.0, libfixbuf supports structured data elements as described in "Export of Structured Data in IPFIX" (RFC 6313).
 This adds the ability to export basicLists, subTemplateLists, and subTemplateMultiLists.

-libfixbuf's public API is defined in public.h; see the documentation of that file for general documentation on getting started with libfixbuf, as well as detailed documentation on the public API calls and data types.
+libfixbuf's public API is defined in public.h; see the Getting started with libfixbuf section or public.h for general documentation on getting started with libfixbuf, as well as detailed documentation on the public API calls and data types.

 libfixbuf is distributed from http://tools.netsa.cert.org/fixbuf

 libfixbuf uses a reasonably standard autotools-based build system.
 The customary build procedure (

 ./configure && make && make install) should work in most environments.

 libfixbuf requires glib-2.0 version 2.6.4 or later.
 If built against version 2.10 or later, it will automatically use the glib slab allocator for increased memory allocation performance. glib is available on most modern Linux distributions and BSD ports collections, or in source form from http://www.gtk.org.

 libfixbuf automatically uses the getaddrinfo(3) facility and the accompanying dual IPv4/IPv6 stack support if present. getaddrinfo(3) must be present to export or collect flows over IPv6.